smccarthy/bearded-dragon-run/README.md

 - Press "Play Again" to restart after game over

 ### Multiplayer
+- Limited to 2 players maximum
-- Play with other connected players in real-time
+- Play with another player in real-time
 - Your dragon resets if you collide with yourself or another player
-- All players compete to eat leaves and grow their dragons
+- Both players compete to eat leaves and grow their dragons
 - The player with the highest score wins

 ## Contribution